yianlo/Rx_RotationsExchanger/README.md

 ## Application Features

-#### Location search of any address provided with autocompletion of your inputs in full integration with the Google Maps API
+#### Location search of any address provided with autocompletion of user inputs in full integration with the Google Maps API
 ![autocomplete_landing]
 ![autocomplete_nav]

-#### Dynamic filtering allowing you to mix and match compounded search parameters, receive instant updates and the find the perfect room with ease
+#### Dynamic filtering allowing user to mix and match compounded search parameters and receive instant updates
 ![filtered_search]

-#### Vivid display of all photos, rooms and locations map in multiple selectable views catering to your various preferences
+#### Vivid display of all photos, rooms and locations map in multiple selectable views catering to various user preferences
 ![show_slider] ![show_grid]
 ![maps]

-#### Complete single page application with authentication and instant error handling to improve your user experience
+#### Complete single page application with authentication and instant error handling to provide a smooth user experience
 ![error_sign_up] ![add_form_feedback]

-#### Management made easy for all your account details
+#### Management made easy for all account details
+#####Listings
-#####Listings that will dynamically update from the nav bar
+Dynamic display and update of all listings from the nav bar
 ![listings]

+Edit form designed to ensure intuitive use when adding, editing and deleting photos and/or room details
+![edit_page]
 #####Requests
-View all requests organized by status
+Requests organized in single view by status
 ![requests_approved_denied]

-Easily approve or deny requests with instant status and page updates
+Request approve or denial complete with instant status and page updates
 ![requests_pending]

-#####Trips organized by dates to help you always be ready
+#####Trips
 ![trips]

 [add_form_feedback]: ./screenshots/add_form_feedback.png